pablo-meier/Pablog/posts/2019-08-23-fresco-jesus-ocaml-setup.md

 I [wrote C unit tests for ScrabbleCheat][28] using a library called [Check][27].
 You wrote your tests as other C source files, had to compile them into a separate binary, and execute _that_ binary.
 It was possible!
-But felt a little unnatural!
+But felt a little unnatural, and its hard to escape the fact that this language's source code is primarily designed to be compiled into a single, fast, customer-facing binary.

-Similarly, to make this work with Dune, you can test libraries with "inline" tests, or you' can test an executable whole-hog via observing its side-effects when you run it.
+To make this work with Dune, you can test libraries with "inline" tests, or you can test an executable whole-hog via observing its side-effects when you run it.
 If you have a large executable and you'd like to test its "units" individually?
 Dune doesn't have a runner that supports this.